 After that, I find it gets a bit tough and by then the strawberries are ready anyway and I’m ready to move on.
-Rhubarb is great for crumble – one of the easiest ways to bake it – the classic rhubarb tart of course, also great for ice cream, sorbet and scones a particular favourite and one that features often in my baking classes.
+Rhubarb is great for crumbles – one of the easiest ways to bake it – the classic rhubarb tart of course, also great for ice cream, sorbet and scones a particular favourite and one that features often in my baking classes.

 The first of the purple sprouting broccoli is also ready now and is absolutely delicious simply boiled in salted water until just tender and served with a generous glug of really good olive oil.

 Pomegranates are still around although coming to an end now.
 I was lucky to see these growing for the first time in Sicily a few years ago.
-I use the seeds sprinkled on yogurt and also in a really great winter salad with fennel, apple and carrot.
+I use the seeds sprinkled on yoghurt and also in a really great winter salad with fennel, apple and carrot.

 Seasonal Cooking Classes